macca717/Overwatch/docs/plugins.md

 ```

-THe application uses the third party library [Apprise](https://pypi.org/project/apprise/) for communicating with external services.
+The application uses the third party library [Apprise](https://pypi.org/project/apprise/) for communicating with external services.
 User defined plugins can utilise this library if required.